 Frida Clements, the artist behind our holiday collection, is an illustrator, designer, and author whose silk-screened posters and books have become synonymous with the vibrant music and arts scene of the Pacific Northwest.
 Her nature-inspired palette complements her distinctive Scandinavian aesthetic, in which flora and fauna are frequent subjects.
 Frida was named “Best Show Poster Artist” in 2010 by Seattle Weekly, has been featured in 1000 Indie Posters, Gig Posters Volume II, and Paper + Ink Workshop.
 She is the author and illustrator of Have A Little Pun and The Snuggle Is Real (Chronicle Books).
-When she isn’t dreaming up new ideas in her home studio, she loves to explore the woods with her husband and adorable corgi.
+When she isn’t dreaming up new ideas in her studio, she loves to explore the woods around her home in the beautiful Northwest.
 Learn more at fridaclements.bigcartel.com.

 “I first saw Frida’s poster beautifully decorated with pen drawings of woodland fauna and flora of the Northwest, but the deal was sealed after I discovered her illustration of a little girl in the snowy woods dressed in a red hooded cape with knitting needles and a ball of red yarn.
 That, and Frida’s boundless imagination, inspired our most popular holiday collection ever.
 Frida sees beauty in a single leaf on the ground, a pinecone, a sand dollar, or a feather and gives it new life.
 She puts a little love and kindness into every furry or feathered creature she draws.
 The addition of wooly scarves, a knitted cape, or a Fair Isle sweater (on an orca!) make you feel warm and cozy.
 Not only incredibly talented, she’s also funny.
 We are grateful for the joy she sends out to the universe.”

 A Chat with Frida

 What was your inspiration behind the holiday collection?